Fobertree/Eulerian-Fluid-Simulation/README.md

 - Project velocity (incompressibility condition) TO-DO
   - Calculate negative divergence in function rhs(), store in vector b
   - Set up entries of coefficient matrix A
-  - We perform Modified Incomplete Cholesky Level Zero to get our preconditioner
+  - We perform Modified Incomplete Cholesky Decomposition Level Zero to get our preconditioner
     - MIC(0) and the preconditioner serve to optimize computational speed/efficiency
     - Note: The Cholesky Decomposition is sometimes intuitively understood as the "square root of a matrix"
   - Use our given matrix A and vector b, get pressure vector via Preconditioned Conjugate Gradient